B3 Linguistics

 Katherine Christoffersen is an Associate Professor of Applied Linguistics in the Department of Writing & Language Studies at UTRGV.
 She is also the Associate Director of the B3 Institute and an affiliate in the Mexican American Studies program.
 Dr. Christoffersen holds a PhD in Second Language Acquisition & Teaching from the University of Arizona and a masters in English Language/Linguistics from the University of Arizona.
 Her research interests include sociolinguistics, bilingualism, and language learning.
 She has experience teaching a variety of courses related to sociolinguistics, including topics such as border languages, sociolinguistics, language and culture, and discourse analysis.

-Translating with AI: The Good, the Bad and the Ugly
+Translating with AI: The Good, The Bad & The Ugly

 Since artificial intelligence emerged on the global scene some months ago, the hype around ChatGPT has reached fever pitch.
 Some people see AI-based tools as promising game changers with the potential to revolutionize the way we teach, study and work.
 Others caution that their flaws may still outweigh their potential benefits.
 For us in the Translation Studies, this is not a new conversation.